librecores/librecores-web/site/sitecontent/docs/index.md

 actually simple: By downloading it.
 There are no further restrictions, thats the idea of open source.
-So, despite we can understand the idea behind adding a non-commercial clause or a non-military clause, we highly encourage you to add any such clauses to your licenses.
+So, despite we can understand the idea behind adding a non-commercial clause or a non-military clause, we highly discourage you to add any such clauses to your licenses.
 They are against the definition of open source (see
 [Open Source Initiative, crit.
 6](opensource.org/osd): "No Discrimination Against Fields of Endeavor - The license must not